kubernetes/website/content/en/docs/concepts/workloads/replicaset.md

 ### Deleting a ReplicaSet and its Pods

 To delete a ReplicaSet and all of its Pods, use [`kubectl delete`](/docs/reference/generated/kubectl/kubectl-commands#delete).
-The [Garbage collector](/docs/concepts/workloads/controllers/garbage-collection/) automatically deletes all of the dependent Pods by default.
+The [garbage collector](/docs/reference/controllers/garbage-collector/) automatically deletes all of the dependent Pods by default.

 When using the REST API or the `client-go` library, you must set `propagationPolicy` to `Background` or `Foreground` in the -d option.